Skip to content

 Muscular Dystrophy Association (MDA)

-Transforming the lives of people living with muscular dystrophy, ALS, and related neuromuscular diseases, through research, care, and advocacy.
+Transforming the lives of people living with muscular dystrophy, amyotrophic lateral sclerosis (ALS), and related neuromuscular diseases, through research, care, and advocacy.
 This organization can also help you find a treatment center.

 Visit MDA